xidruk/computer-networking/docs/subnet_mask.md

 That’s the language routers and network interfaces speak fluently.

 So why does this matter?
 Because subnet masks work *bit by bit*.
-They decide which portion of those 32 bits belong to the **network** and which belong to the **host**—and that decision is made through binary math, not magic.
+They decide which portion of those 32 bits belong to the **network** and which belong to the **host** and that decision is made through binary math, not magic.

 > **Pro insight:** Once you can visualize IPs in binary, subnetting stops being a memorization game.
-It becomes arithmetic—simple, precise, and predictable.
+It becomes arithmetic simple, precise, and predictable.

 ---